TL;DR

 Business as usual, one day before shutdown: conference travel messaging that implied continuity.

-Below is a structured snapshot template we will complete with linked posts (archived where possible).
+Below is a snapshot of key public communications leading into the shutdown.
 The goal is simple: map what was being communicated against what happened next.

 How we’ll use this: if “business as usual” messaging continues right up until a sudden shutdown, that is a measurable governance and disclosure failure, even if the underlying chain keeps producing blocks.